-HYROX North America Regional Championship - Washington
+HYROX North America Regional Championship - Washington DC

 North American Regional Championships - more info to come soon!
 Rumours predict that the event will be held in March 2026, but this date has not been confirmed as yet